charlesbreton/charlesbreton.github.io/_posts/2015-08-11-most-cited-ps.md

 ---
 layout: post
-title: Most cited article in political science by decade
+title: Most cited articles in political science by decade
 ---

 I was inspired to do this by <a href="http://kieranhealy.org" class="external">Kieran Healy</a>.
 By inspired I mean he did it for Sociology using data from a colleague and I decided to do the same with Political Science.
 I even replicated his graph (as much as I could, Greg Eady helped me with the legend).